 - Arthritis in various joints, including the elbows, ankles, hands, and wrists

-If you are a veteran or a civilian who suffers from sarcoidosis, or if you have symptoms due to this disease that have left you debilitated or interfere with your ability to work, contact us at 402-933-5405.
-We’ll discuss your situation and determine if you might be eligible for Social Security or VA Disability benefits.
+If you are a veteran who suffers from sarcoidosis, or if you have symptoms due to this disease that have left you debilitated or interfere with your ability to work, contact us online or give us a call at 402-933-5405.
+Our VA disability lawyer will discuss your situation and determine if you might be eligible for VA Disability benefits.